farwahmehmood/Shoppinglistapp/README.md

-This is a popular shopping list.
+This is a popular shopping list app.
 Things i used in this app are written below.

 1. MVVM archittecture design pattern.
 2. Room Persistence Library.